Ontario Premier Doug Ford to make announcement this afternoon

 TORONTO -- Ontario Premier Doug Ford is expected to make an announcement this afternoon.

-The premier will be joined by Minister of Economic Development, Job Creation and Trade Vic Fedeli at a news conference in Beamsville.
+The premier will be joined by Minister of Heritage, Sport, Tourism and Culture Industries Lisa MacLeod at his news conference being held at Queen’s Park.